theupdateframework/python-tuf/GOVERNANCE.md

 [specification](https://github.com/theupdateframework/specification) and
 [reference implementation](https://github.com/theupdateframework/tuf).

-## Maintainership and Benovolent Dictator for Life
+## Maintainership and Consensus Builder
 The project is maintained by the people indicated in [MAINTAINERS.md](MAINTAINERS.md).
 A maintainer is expected to (1) submit and review GitHub pull requests and (2) open issues or [submit vulnerability